-In estimating the loss distribution under this method, the Kernell function (partially assumed function) is applied to the loss data by the pile-up of functions.
+In estimating the loss distribution under this method, the Kernell function is applied to the loss data to derive "Kernell estimate" by the pile-up of functions.
 In particular, the log-normal distribution is applied as the Kernell function.

 b.
 Supplementing Results of Risk Control Assessments with Extreme Value Theory